blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: touch
 Duration: Concentration, up to 1 hour
 You touch up to three creatures.
-For the duration, any stealth checks they make have a +10 bonus.
+For the duration, any DEX checks they make to sneak or hide have a +10 bonus.
 ```

 ```